vegaprotocol/documentation/versioned_docs/version-v0.72/node-operators/get-started/setup-validator.md

 Once your node is synchronised, you'll need to self-stake, and then announce the node to the network and then the community.

 ## Associate tokens to your Vega key
-Before you announce your node, you will need to have <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" hideName={true} formatter="governanceToken" suffix="tokens"/> Vega associated to your Vega key to self-stake (below).
+Before you announce your node, you will need to have <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" hideName={true} formatter="governanceToken" suffix="tokens"/> associated to your Vega key, and then nominate (self-stake) your node with that VEGA.

-Use the [Sepolia VEGA contract address on the governance dApp ↗](https://governance.fairground.wtf/) to call the contract and faucet tokens to your Ethereum key.

-The tokens that you want to use for self-staking must be available on an Ethereum wallet, and then associated to the same Vega public key you used to set up the node.
+The tokens must be available on an Ethereum wallet, and then associated to the same Vega public key you used to set up the node.

-You can do this by [importing the Vega Wallet](../../tools/vega-wallet/cli-wallet/latest/guides/restore-wallet) you created for your node wallet, onto your local computer using the Vega Wallet recovery phrase.
+Do this by [importing the Vega Wallet](../../tools/vega-wallet/cli-wallet/latest/guides/restore-wallet) you created for your node wallet, onto your local computer using the Vega Wallet recovery phrase.

-Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [governance dApp ↗](https://governance.fairground.wtf/validators).
+Once you have tokens, connect your Ethereum wallet and your Vega Wallet, and associate the tokens to your Vega public key using the [governance dApp ↗](https://governance.vega.xyz/validators).

 The association will need to be confirmed by both the Ethereum and Vega blockchains, and may take some time.

 Below are the instructions to self-nominate (self-stake) to your node.

 ## Announce node on-chain
-You'll need to know the [current epoch ↗](https://governance.fairground.wtf/validators), and have the following data to hand: the URL for your validator website, and the URL for the avatar that will show up on the governance dApp next to your node name.
+You'll need to know the [current epoch ↗](https://governance.vega.xyz/validators), and have the following data to hand:
+* URL for your validator website
+* URL for the avatar that will show up next to your node name

 ```shell
 vega announce_node --home="YOUR_VEGA_HOME_PATH" --info-url="YOUR_VALIDATOR_URL" --avatar-url="YOUR_AVATAR_URL" --country="UK" --name="YOUR_NODE_NAME" --from-epoch="CURRENT_EPOCH"